If behind every great man there's an even greater woman, what sort of superlative should be reserved for Michelle Obama?

 Once again, not so simple.

-According to David Garrow's Rising Star: The Making of Barack Obama, which came out just last year, Obama proposed to Jager in 1986.
+According to David Garrow's Rising Star: The Making of Barack Obama, which came out in 2017, Obama proposed to Jager in 1986.

 Well, first they moved in together in October 1986, into a $450-a-month apartment on South Harper Avenue.